Magnatic70/TextAdventureGameEngine/README.md

-Puzzle:<text introduction> (optional, mutually exclusive with Enemy) Riddle:<question> (mandatory if Puzzle is defined) Answer:<correct answer> (mandatory if Puzzle is defined) RewardItem:<item given for correct answer> (mandatory if Puzzle is defined) Enemy:<enemy name>:<required weapon> (optional, mutually exclusive with Puzzle) DefeatDescription:<message when player wins fight> (mandatory if Enemy is defined) DiedDescription:<message when player loses fight> (mandatory if Enemy is defined)
+Puzzle:<text introduction> (optional, mutually exclusive with Enemy) Riddle:<question> (mandatory if Puzzle is defined) Answer:<correct answer> (mandatory if Puzzle is defined) RewardItem:<item given for correct answer> (optional if Puzzle is defined) Enemy:<enemy name>:<required weapon> (optional, mutually exclusive with Puzzle) DefeatDescription:<message when player wins fight> (mandatory if Enemy is defined) DiedDescription:<message when player loses fight> (mandatory if Enemy is defined)